This set outs in broad terms the approach taken by NGPTP when we become aware of a trainer who may be in need of support.

 We generally take it on trust that a trainer’s perspective is an accurate representation of what actually is the case.
 Some issues are significant enough, however, that we will wish to seek corroborating evidence to help us confirm this.
 Examples of the kinds of evidence we might request include:

-- A meeting or contact with a trainee to seek his or her perspective
+- A meeting or contact with a doctor in GP training to seek his or her perspective

 - A meeting or contact with other relevant parties, e.g. a co-trainer

 - Sight of the trainer held record to see how well this reflects the situation